One Hundred and Thirty-Six Years of Practical Electric Motor/Generator Evolution and Study:

 Rare-Earth Permanent Magnet (RE-PM) electric motor/generator (circa 1980s):

 The permanent magnet electric motor was an obvious improvement in the electromechanically commutated DC motor by simply replacing the DC field winding on the stator with permanent magnets.
-In fact, the novel electric motor by Faraday has been reported to have permanent magnets; however, it wasn’t until the advent of high energy product neodymium/dysprosium permanent magnets or RE-PM (circa 1980’s) and practical electronic control for self-start instead of an electromechanical commutator that made RE-PM motors viable in most applications (within a thermal tolerance) but recently, the geopolitical, cartel-controlled expensive, human suffering, and environmental consequences of producing RE-PMs by a global adversary seeking world dominance has recently become an obvious issue.
-Even today, the RE-PM solution is to mate a gearbox to a high speed and therefore smaller RE-PM motor to only reduce the amount of expensive and delicate RE-PMs but ironically without considering the overall compounding complexity, size, loss, cost, noise, maintenance, and reliability consequences of the gearbox to the entire system of systems, instead of simply optimizing the induction electric motor system, which the RE-PM electric motor system is quickly replacing at least in electric vehicle (EV) applications.
-Also, the size, loss, and cost of magnetizing MMF, which was the reason for migrating to magnetizing MMF free RE-PM motor systems, is ironically being introduced into high performance RE-PM motor systems to leverage the coveted attribute of field weakening, which is already inherently available in induction electric motor systems.
+In fact, the novel electric motor by Faraday has been reported to have permanent magnets; however, it wasn’t until the advent of high energy product neodymium/dysprosium permanent magnets or RE-PM (circa 1980’s) and practical electronic control for self-start instead of an electromechanical commutator that made RE-PM motors viable in most applications (within a thermal tolerance) but recently, the geopolitical, cartel-controlled expensive, human suffering, and environmental consequences of producing RE-PMs by a global adversary seeking world dominance have recently become obvious.
+Even today, the RE-PM solution is to mate a gearbox to a high speed and therefore smaller RE-PM motor to only reduce the amount of expensive and delicate RE-PMs but ironically without considering the overall compounding complexity, size, loss, cost, noise, maintenance, and reliability consequences of the gearbox to the entire system of systems, instead of simply optimizing the induction electric motor system, which the RE-PM electric motor system is quickly replacing in at least electric vehicle (EV) applications.
+Also, the size, loss, and cost of magnetizing MMF, which was the basic reason for migrating to RE-PM motor systems, is ironically being re-introduced into high performance RE-PM motor systems to leverage the coveted attribute of field weakening, which is already inherently available in induction electric motor systems.

 Reluctance Electric Motor/Generator (circa 2020):

 Like the permanent magnet electric motor/generator, the reluctance electric motor/generator has been studied in the very early days of electric motor evolution.
 However, it was not until the advent of practical sophisticated electronic control that the reluctance electric machine system with a simple solid rotor of saliencies became a practical reality.
-Today, reluctance electric machine principles are being practically applied to at least enhance today’s RE-PM electric motor system in electric vehicles.
-Otherwise, a viable stand-alone RE-PM free reluctance electric motor alternative to the RE-PM electric machine system for at least propulsion applications is still a rarity because of the seemingly unsolvable noise and pulsating torque issues.
+Today, reluctance electric machine principles are being applied to at least enhance today’s RE-PM electric motor system in electric vehicles.
+Otherwise, a viable stand-alone RE-PM free reluctance electric motor alternative to the RE-PM electric machine system for at least propulsion applications is still a rarity because of seemingly unsolvable noise and pulsating torque issues.

 The Symmetric Multiphase Wound-Rotor “Synchronous” Doubly-Fed Electric Motor/Generator (circa 2022):

 The classic study of electric motors (circa 1889) begins with the symmetric multiphase wound-rotor “synchronous” doubly-fed electric motor/generator with the optimal symmetry of an “active” rotor and stator of directly excited multiphase winding sets but only by hypothesizing the invention of a brushless real-time emulation controller means (BRTEC) that provides stable synchronous operation from sub-synchronous to super-synchronous speeds, including at (or about) synchronous speed where slip-induction ceases to exist.
 The classic study becomes the follow-on study for all other electric motors/generators by deoptimizing the symmetry of an active rotor and stator, respectively, with the non-optimal asymmetry of a “passive” rotor with RE-PMs, slip-induction dependent windings, reluctance saliencies, or DC field windings, which cannot independently contribute additional active power to the electromechanical energy conversion process as does a directly-excited multiphase winding sets (or active winding sets).
-With continuously stable and synchronous torque control from zero speed to twice synchronous speed or twice the constant-torque speed range (i.e., Maximum Load Speed) for a given continuous torque, air-gap flux density, port voltage, and frequency of excitation (as only provided by BRTEC), the classic study (from circa 1960) verified that the symmetric synchronous electric motor/generator provides twice the power density, half the cost, and half the loss (per unit of power rating) and octuple the peak torque within the same packaging of the asymmetric electric machine system.
+With continuously stable synchronous torque control from zero speed to twice synchronous speed or twice the constant-torque speed range (i.e., Maximum Load Speed) for a given continuous torque, air-gap flux density, port voltage, and frequency of excitation (as only provided by BRTEC), the classic study (from circa 1960) verified that the symmetric synchronous electric motor/generator provides twice the power density, half the cost, and half the loss (per unit of power rating) and octuple the peak torque within the same packaging of the asymmetric electric machine system.
 However, the invention of a practical BRTEC has been a formidable challenge until the patented invention of Frederick Klatt beginning in 1984, who is the sole keeper of the knowledge base with follow-on patents and trade secrets reaching today.

-Just the idea of a practical brushless symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine with an active rotor and stator, as only provided by SYNCHRO-SYM, which historically influenced the development of all electric machine study, physics, and material, winding, and packaging techniques, has virtually been abandoned because: a) the essential invention of a practical brushless BRTEC from academia or industry has never materialized, 2) the optimal symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine is subconsciously confused with the archaic and non-optimal “asymmetric” multiphase wound-rotor “slip-induction or asynchronous” doubly-fed electric machine system with an active stator, a passive rotor, and a multiphase slip-ring assembly, 3) the massive investment inertia in the asymmetric RE-PM electric motor/generator system industry has insidiously led to the cartel-control of RE-PM production and subsequently, all electric motor manufacture, academia research, and innovation acceptance by a global adversary seeking world dominance, and 4) the unconventional wisdom of a highly integral, synergetic electronic controlled (i.e., BRTEC) motor system, as only provided by SYNCHRO-SYM, challenges well established conventional wisdom of the remotely componentized electronic controller and motor/generator system, although recent advancements in EV propulsion is appropriately changing this wisdom.
+Just the idea of a practical brushless symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine with an active rotor and stator, as only provided by SYNCHRO-SYM, which historically influenced the development of all (e.g., asymmetric) electric machine study, physics, and material, winding, and packaging techniques, has virtually been abandoned because: a) the essential invention of a practical brushless BRTEC from academia or industry has never materialized, 2) the optimal symmetric multiphase wound-rotor “synchronous” doubly-fed electric machine is subconsciously confused with the archaic and non-optimal “asymmetric” multiphase wound-rotor “slip-induction or asynchronous” doubly-fed electric machine system with an active stator, a passive rotor, and a multiphase slip-ring assembly, 3) the massive investment inertia in the asymmetric RE-PM electric motor/generator system industry has insidiously led to the cartel-control of RE-PM production and subsequently, all electric motor manufacture, academia research, and innovation acceptance by a global adversary seeking world dominance, and 4) the unconventional wisdom of a highly integral, synergetic electronic controlled (i.e., BRTEC) motor system, as only provided by SYNCHRO-SYM, challenges well established conventional wisdom of the remotely componentized electronic controller and motor/generator system, although recent advancements in EV propulsion is appropriately changing this wisdom.